Nexmo/nexmo-developer/_documentation/en/reports/code-snippets/create-async-report.md

 `ACCOUNT_ID` | Yes | The API key for the target account.
 Reports generated, or records retrieved, are for this account.
 `REPORT_DIRECTION` | Yes | Either `inbound` or `outbound`
 `REPORT_PRODUCT` | Yes | Specifies the product for which reports and records are obtained.
 Can be one of `SMS`, `VOICE-CALL`, `VERIFY-API`, `NUMBER-INSIGHT`, `MESSAGES` or `CONVERSATIONS`.
 `DATE_START` | Yes | Date of time window from when you want to start gathering records in ISO-8601 format.
+For example, `2020-06-09T18:05:00Z`.
 `DATE_END` | Yes | Date of time window from when you want to stop gathering records in ISO-8601 format.
+For example, `2020-06-09T20:05:00Z`.
 `STATUS` | Optional | Status of message or call.
 Examples include `delivered`, `answered`.

 ```code_snippets